Azure-Samples/azure-health-data-services-toolkit-fhir-function-quickstart/README.md

 ### Deploy Quickstart

 1. Create a new directory on your local machine and open that directory in a terminal or command prompt.
+2. User need to be logged in to Azure using az login
-2. Deploy the needed resources with the below `azd` command.
+3. Deploy the needed resources with the below `azd` command.
 This will pull the Quickstart code and deploy needed Azure resources.

     ```dotnetcli
-    azd up --template Azure-Samples/ahds-sdk-fhir-function-quickstart
+    azd up --template Azure-Samples/azure-health-data-services-toolkit-fhir-function-quickstart
     ```

-3. This will take about 20 minutes to deploy the FHIR Service.
+4. This will take about 20 minutes to deploy the FHIR Service.
     a. `If you have run this sample in the past, using the same environment name and location will reuse your previous resources.`

 ## Testing locally